Quasa

 What you also need to consider is that not all countries are interested in the same topics.
 Depending on their culture, customs, and beliefs, their points of interest will differ.

-Google Trends Identify Topics of InterestEach country that you target or each nationality should be researched.
-Collect the information on what interests them the most.
+How to Implement a Successful International Content Marketing Strategy for your BrandEach country or nationality you target should be researched.
+Collect information on what interests them most.

-What you can also come across is their pet peeves or wording that they find offensive.
-You need to be extra careful about how you approach content creation for each nationality since their perceptions of certain terms can differ.
+You may also come across their pet peeves or wording they find offensive.
+You need to be extra careful about how you approach content creation for each nationality, since their perceptions of certain terms can differ.

-What can be useful for this search is to check out the competitors’ websites and the users’ comments on their posts.
-In that way, you’ll get inside the users’ thoughts and find out which topics they prefer.
+It can also be useful to check competitors’ websites and user comments on their posts.
+This way, you’ll gain insight into users’ thoughts and discover which topics they prefer.

 Localize the SEO